johnandersen777/johnandersen777.github.io/content/about.md

 Here is my [gpg public key][pub-key]
 `C818 9AE8 2170 FB95 BE26 712C CE2C 7260 9F5B A7A9`

-I finished my [Twitter][twitter], not much else to say on there at this point I think it pretty much paints the picture.

 I'm on on [Mastodon](https://mastodon.social/@pdxjohnny) now.
 Hopefully we move to something DID based soon.